MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-post-deploy.md

 ---

-# Post ASDK installation configuration tasks
+# Post-deployment configuration tasks for ASDK

-After [installing the Azure Stack Development Kit (ASDK)](asdk-install.md), you should make a few recommended post-installation configuration changes while signed in as AzureStack\AzureStackAdmin on the ASDK host computer.
+After [installing the Azure Stack Development Kit (ASDK)](asdk-install.md), you should make a few recommended post-deployment configuration changes while signed in as AzureStack\AzureStackAdmin on the ASDK host computer.

 ## Install Azure Stack PowerShell